-Some people probably don't want to make the investment in it if there's other products that work pretty well in terms of sensitivity in cleaning a tooth afterwards, Chlorhexidine and GLUMA, things like that.
+Some people probably don't want to make the investment in it if there are other products that work pretty well in terms of sensitivity in cleaning a tooth afterwards, Chlorhexidine and GLUMA, things like that.

-In our practice, we want to minimize and use the most natural things and being that Ozone is very, very natural and found in our environment and the only byproduct after using it or oxygen water, it's a product that we're definitely more inclined to use than using some sort of chemical product.
+In our practice, we want to minimize and use the most natural things and being that Ozone is very natural and found in our environment and the only byproduct after using it is oxygen and water, it's a product that we're definitely more inclined to use than compared to a chemical product.

-Tye: Dr. Kempter, this has been great.
-It's been very helpful and informative.
+Tye: Dr. Kempter, this has been very helpful and informative.
 I'm sure our listeners will get a lot out of the information that you've shared.
 If anyone wants to follow up with any questions on what's the best way to reach you.

 Dr. Kempter: You can check out our website at www.kempterdentistry.com.
 You can also give our office a call, our staff is very knowledgeable and sometimes my brother and I are available to answer questions.
 Our number is area code 704-782-0797.